Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop+accelergy/README.md

                 constraints/*.yaml
 ```

-Take a look at `timeloop-model.stats.txt` output file.
+Take a look at `timeloop-mapper.stats.txt` output file.
 What's the energy breakdown and system utilization?

 ## Example experiments
 Using those provided files, there are many interesting experiments we can explore.